SavinaRoja/OpenAccess_EPUB/README.md

  etc.

-Use the `oaepub configure` command to set up some local OpenAccess_EPUB configuration interactiely before converting articles to EPUB.
+Use the `oaepub configure` command to set up some local OpenAccess_EPUB configuration interactively before converting articles to EPUB.

 How to Contribute
 -----------------